 Please note: resident artist studios are simply raw studio spaces; residents are expected to provide all tools and equipment relevant to their studio practices.
 Penland will work with individual residents to upfit a studio at the start of the residency to provide basic support (i.e. ventilation, equipment installation, electrical needs, etc).

 All media taught at Penland are considered appropriate for the resident program.
 With the exception of one glass studio, resident studios are not media specific.
-However, the particular qualities of the available studios and the balance of media represented by the artists already in the program usually limits each year’s openings to a certain range of media.
+However, the particular qualities of the available studios and the balance of media represented by the artists already in the program sometimes limits each year’s openings to a certain range of media.

 Please read the following for more information:

 For application requirements and to apply online, click the following link:

 Slideroom provides support for the technical aspects of the application process.
 Please refer to their website: